FloPayFloPay

 You can render the button from either input shape:

-• sessionId when your backend already created the checkout session
+• sessionId (plus its nonce) when your backend already created the checkout session

 • inline session data via createSession

-• direct convenience props for inline creation: clientId, items, subscriptions, account, successUrl, cancelUrl, couponCodes, tagsData, utmMetadata
+• direct convenience props for inline creation: clientId, currency, products, account, successUrl, cancelUrl, couponCodes, tagsData, utmMetadata

 The component always forces checkoutMode="auto" under the hood, so it uses the saved payment method attached to the session.